How do you balance work and home life?

 - Break is a must – Periodic outings, visiting new places, exploring things and doing things that give relaxation should be followed.
 A company of good books not only refreshes the mind but rejuvenates the body as well.

-As has been mentioned above, balance has to be maintained.
+Thus, balance is necessarily maintained.
 Work is an absolute necessity.
 Without work, life is difficult to imagine.
 Posing oneself as a workaholic sounds rosy and satiates self-ego, but has its side effects.
 A sound mind and good health are necessary for long, fulfilling work hours.
 One has to have a segment of time exclusively for oneself.
 Light exercise, listening to good music, doing craft work, simple doodling, or even sipping tea or coffee sitting amidst the plant world have tremendous positive effects.

 The body is a house for the soul.
 It has to be kept tidy and healthy, for it is the place which remains throughout life.